phts/RC/driver/README.md

-# remote-control: driver
+# arduino-pc-remote-control: driver

-This is Nodejs application which reads data from serial port sent by arduino and performs actions mapped for the particular button on a remote control.
+This is Node.js application which reads data from serial port written by [arduino](https://github.com/phts/remote-control/tree/master/firmware) and performs actions mapped for the particular button on a remote control.

 ## Install